• Double-bridge static cone penetrometer

 XX.XX

-During the probe penetration process, if the user needs to view the previous depth profile, press ↑ or ↓ to scroll through the screen in 6-meter increments (1 screen per flip).
-To quickly navigate forward or backward, use ← or → to advance 30 meters per flip (5 screens per flip).
-Regardless of which depth the user is currently viewing, as soon as the signal from the angle sensor, manual recording device, or instrument recording key is received, the system will immediately return to the current depth.
-(This behavior is identical when monitoring soil layer changes in dual-bridge pore pressure data.)
-Finally, at the end of the borehole, press the "S" key to switch back to the data table—note that you cannot exit directly from the curve display mode.
+During the probe penetration process, if the user needs to view the depth profile ahead, press ↑ or ↓ to scroll up or down by 6 meters per screen (1 screen per press).
+To quickly scroll through the profile, press ← or → to advance 30 meters per screen (5 screens per press).
+Regardless of the current depth being viewed, as soon as a signal is received from the angle sensor, manual recording device, or instrument recording key, the system will immediately return to the current depth.
+(The same applies exactly to dual-borehole pore pressure measurements.)
+While in curve mode, monitor changes in soil layers; when reaching the final borehole depth, press the “S” key to switch back to the data table.
+(You cannot end the session while in curve mode.)

-F: When the test reaches the final borehole, press the "C" key.
-The microcomputer will then ask if you really want to end the test.
-If the user makes a mistake, simply press "N" to return to the measurement mode—after which you’ll need to press the "B" start button again for the microcomputer to resume data collection.
-Alternatively, if you press "Y," the microcomputer will display the current penetration data and prompt you to save it in XXX.
-Press "Y" to save, or "N" to discard (if saving isn’t necessary).
-Once the penetration is complete, the user should record this unique number, as it will later be used to access and communicate with the stored data on this device.
+F: When the test is about to end and you reach the final borehole, press the “C” key.
+The microcomputer will then ask you whether you really want to end the test.
+If you make a mistake during operation, simply press “N” to return to the measurement mode.
+You’ll need to press the “B” start key again for the microcomputer to resume data acquisition.
+If you press “Y,” the microcomputer will display the current penetration data and prompt you to save it in XXX.
+Press “Y” to save, or “N” to discard (no saving required).
+Once the penetration test is complete, you should record this identification number.
+In the future, you can use this number to retrieve the data both on this device and through communication interfaces.

 Are we really going to end the trial?